 What to do

 The settings for the robots.txt are per site.
-View instructions on modifying the robots.txt settings
+Learn about modifying the robots.txt setting in the Advanced Settings for Sites article.

 If you want DubBot to ignore all of the robots.txt file’s directives, uncheck the Obey robots.txt box.

-If you want to give DubBot permission to crawl some but not all of a site’s data, view the Dubbot Crawler information and edit your robots.txt file to allow specific permissions for DubBot’s crawler.
+If you want to give DubBot permission to crawl some but not all of a site’s data, review DubBot Crawler information article and edit your robots.txt file to allow specific permissions for DubBot’s crawler.